-Donna Love (Henry the Impatient Heron) is an award-winning author who lives in Montana, where her husband is a district ranger in the Lolo National Forest.
+Donna Love is an award-winning author who lives in Montana, where her husband is a district ranger in the Lolo National Forest.
 Two of their three children are now in college.
 Donna's first books include Loons, Diving Birds of the North, and Awesome Ospreys, Fishing Birds of the World.
 Awesome Ospreys became a Skipping Stones Press Honor Award Winner in 2006, for promoting ecological understanding and cooperation around the world.
 With a background in art education, Donna substitute teaches at the elementary and high school level.
-Throughout her years as a substitue and while raising her own children, she found she had a gift for explaining nature to children.
-With the help of Henry the Impatient Heron (Sylvan Dell Publishing, Spring 2009), she hopes to share that gift with others, tuning children into nature and science through literature.
-Visit her School Visit Info / Website.
+Throughout her years as a substitute and while raising her own children, she found she had a gift for explaining nature to children.
+With the help of Henry the Impatient Heron and The Glaciers are Melting, she hopes to share that gift with others.
+Visit her Website.

 In addition to Cash Kat, Christina Wald has illustrated Fibonacci Zoo, A Cool Summer Tail, A Warm Winter Tail, Habitat Spy, Little Red Bat, and Henry the Impatient Heron for Arbordale.
 She also enjoys illustrating a wide variety of toys, games, books, and magazines.
 From a book that featured hundreds of animals on each page (Look, Find, and Learn: Animals of the World) to games including the Star Wars role playing game series, every assignment covers something new and exciting.
 In recent years, she has illustrated tons of different animals for books and other publications.
 Christina enjoys the research aspect of such projects, saying that each new book is a fascinating new learning experience.
 She often integrates travel to research for her illustrations.
 She lives in Ohio with her husband and three cats.
 Visit Christina's website.

 Mom's Choice Awards Gold